krakend/krakend-documentation/backends/data-manipulation.md

 meta:
   noop_incompatible: true
 ---
-This page describes the most basic options to manipulate the content you receive from the backend before delivering it to the client.
+This page describes the most basic options to manipulate the content you receive from the `backend` before delivering it to the endpoint to [aggregate data from all backends](/docs/endpoints/response-manipulation/#aggregation-and-merging).

 <!--more-->
 {{< note title="Before you begin..." type="tip" >}}